HSun3370/TwoAgentsAI/README.md

-<<<<<<< HEAD
 # Two Agents AI model with data feedback loop
 This is the source code for the paper "Is AI Old Wine in New Bottles?
-An Asset Pricing model on AI and Data Economy" Paper can be found at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5121167.
+An Asset Pricing model on AI and Data Economy".
+Paper can be found at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5121167.